 The beauty of this in-sink dish rack is that it frees up precious counter space and lets water drain directly into the sink.
 It can be easily adjusted to fit sinks up to 21 inches wide.
 Clear plastic tubing on the expandable arms protects surfaces from scratching and keeps the rack securely in place.
 Measuring 5 x 11.5 x 13.75 inches, this drainer isn’t the most spacious model, but it’s a great option for light-duty dish drying in a small kitchen.

 This rack has designated slots to store plates vertically.
 While bowls, cups, and smaller plates fit just fine, our tester had an issue with their large dinner plates, which are on the thicker side.
 The plates slid out of the slots when they added other items.
 However, this drying rack comes with a removable plastic caddy that holds utensils, which can be positioned to your liking.

-Ultimately, we think the rack is better suited for a double sink (which our tester didn't have).
-It took up more than half of their single-basin sink, but they were able to wash most items with the dish rack in place.
-One drawback to an in-sink unit is that the rack needs to be removed when you need full access to the sink.
-All that being said, our tester said the rack was very easy to clean.
-"It didn't attract any grime or get discolored after multiple washes," they said.
+Ultimately, we think the rack is better suited for a double sink.
+One drawback to an in-sink unit is that the rack needs to be removed when you need full access to the sink, but we think the rack is very easy to clean.

 Price at time of publish: $22